 You’ll need GCSEs at Grade 3/D or above, a BTEC Level 1 Introductory Diploma, or Level 1 City & Guilds NVQ in a related area.
 You’ll also need to come in for a chat about the course.
 A criminal records check is needed for you to attend school placements.

 The BTEC Level 2 Diploma in Sport Industry Skills - Leading Children's Sports Activities consists of a combination of the following units:

 Students will also have the opportunity to acquire additional qualifications including the Community Sports Leaders Award (CSLA) and Functional Skills in Communications and IT.
 There will be opportunities for you to assist in coaching sessions in primary schools, help officiate at championships, and work at other sports events within the area.

 Various activities and events are organised by the Students’ Union.
 Within the sports department we organise outdoor adventure activity days and residential trips (with subsidised activities), and college sports teams compete in the Association of Colleges Sport Leagues.
 You will also have the chance to lead activities in local primary schools.

-Assessment will take various forms including practical assessment, written coursework and presentations.
+Assessment for this BTEC Level 2 Sport Industry Skills - Leading Children's Sports Activities qualification will take various forms including practical assessment, written coursework and presentations.

-Successful students can progress to one of BTEC Level 3 National Extended Diplomas in Sport.
-Alternatively, they may seek employment within the sport sector at a junior level in a range of roles, including recreation assistant or sports leader.
+Successful students of this BTEC Level 2 Sport Industry Skills course can progress to one of the BTEC Level 3 National Extended Diplomas in Sport.
+Alternatively, they may seek employment within the sports sector at a junior level in a range of roles, including recreation assistant or sports leader.